About From the Ground Up

 Since 2012 it has grown from 2 to 23 schools.
 In 2016, early learning centres also joined, this year we have 8 that are participating.

 We’ve literally grown every year!

-- runs each September to October throughout Yukon communities;
+- runs October to November throughout Yukon communities;

-- connects schools and early learning centres with local farmers to sell boxes of fresh and delicious vegetables;
+- connects schools and early learning centres with local farmers to sell bundles of Yukon-grown food products;

 - proves that it is possible to have a profitable healthy choice fundraiser; and